NAGC Position Statements & White Papers

 Most of our readers are members of NAGC.
 They are parents or teachers of high-ability children (grades pre-K-12), or generally possess a strong desire to develop and maximize children's talents and potential, regardless of whether or not they are formally identified as "gifted."
 We are focused on providing readers with informative and practical parenting advice and resources for developing gifts and talents in all children.

 Direct, concrete articles written in basic conversational English appeal most to our readers.
 Please avoid jargon and define technical terms when you use them.
 Write concisely and in the active voice.
 Please keep in mind that PHP is a magazine, not a scholarly journal, and does not publish theoretical analyses, reviews of research, research reports or other technical articles written in a formal, academic style.

-All articles are perr-reviewed, will be edited for conformity to PHP style, readability, and in some cases, content.
+All articles will be edited for conformity to PHP style, readability, and in some cases, content.
 The editors reserve the right to edit manuscripts in accordance with these guidelines.

-Feature articles should: provide readers with practical ways to recognize and nurture many talents and abilities in their children; guide readers in collaborating effectively with educators; suggest new opportunities for appropriate and challenging programming at home, in the community, or in school; or, clarify important questions, issues, and directions confronting parents, children, and educators in relation to gifted and talented programming.
-Feature articles should relate specifically to the need for appropriate and challenging learning opportunities for students of high potential or performance in any talent areas or domains.
+Articles should: provide readers with practical ways to recognize and nurture many talents and abilities in their children; guide readers in collaborating effectively with educators; suggest new opportunities for appropriate and challenging programming at home, in the community, or in school; or, clarify important questions, issues, and directions confronting parents, children, and educators in relation to gifted and talented programming.

 Do not submit articles that have been previously published or currently are under consideration for publication elsewhere.
 PHP retains the copyright of all articles accepted for publication.